KevinChngJY/trafficmonitoring/README.md

 ## SECTION 3 : EXECUTIVE SUMMARY / PAPER ABSTRACT
 There are many route planning apps in the market.
 Some help their users plan their trips by using maps to find the shortest path.
 However, if real traffic conditions are not factored in, even if they use the most accurate map available, frequently what appeared to be the faster route ends taking up a much longer time than anticipated.

+Other route planning apps tried to overcome this issue by having their users turn on GPS.
+Based on the accumulated users' GPS in specific location, the app can "see" the traffic density there.
+In addition to this, some apps also incorporate traffic reports and tweets into their optimization model.

 ---